 This paper demonstrated that general purpose MapReduce frameworks without a barrier are feasible, and they can result in significant performance benefits.
 By intelligently managing memory and identifying which forms of Reduce functions see the most benefit, our experiments with Hadoop demonstrate speedups of up to 87% for well-suited applications, and an average of 25% for more typical applications.
-Our approach preserves the fault tolerance of the original MapReduce model, and has similar ease of programming.
+This is because our barrier-less MapReduce framework allows the interleaving of network I/O and computation while keeping disk usage to a minimum.
+At the same time, our approach preserves the fault tolerance of the original Map-Reduce model, and has similar ease of programming.
 Our work opens up new avenues.
-Memoization, an optimization similar to DryadInc [27] becomes feasible in the barrier-less model.
-Exploring heterogeneity in systems and how much improvement our barrier-less framework grants in the face of that heterogeneity is another important line of investigation.
+Memoization, an optimization similar to DryadInc [22] becomes feasible in the barrier-less model.